-Mesa hispana is an opportunity to get together with others who love speaking Spanish.
+Mesa hispana is an opportunity to get together with others to practice speaking Spanish.
+All levels are welcome!

-All the get togethers are in the Starbucks' Lounge of the Student Union at 4:30.
+All the meetings are in the 3rd Floor of the Student Union from 3:30 pm - 4:30pm.
+(ABOVE the Starbucks' Lounge)

 Spanish Conversation Partners